XxDaShTixX/PDFMultiTool/README.md

 # PDFMultiTool
+## About
-PDF Multi-Tool is a .NET Framework Windows Forms application written in C# that provides functionalities for PDF conversions using the GhostScript library, Supporting conversions between various file formats and offering a user-friendly interface for managing and configuring conversion tasks.
+PDF Multi-Tool is a desktop application built with Windows Forms and .NET Framework 4.8 in C#.
+It uses the GhostScript library to convert PDFs and supports various file formats.
+The application provides a user-friendly interface for managing conversion tasks.